OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ## Key properties of the unified manifest

-The main reference documentation for the version of the unified app manifest is at [Manifest schema](/microsoftteams/platform/resources/schema/manifest-schema).
-That article provides information about the critical base manifest properties, but may not include any documentation of the "extensions" property, which is the property where Office Add-ins are configured in the unified manifest.
-So, in this article, we provide a brief description of the meaning of base properties when the Teams App is (or includes) an Office add-in.
+The main reference documentation for the version of the unified app manifest is at [Unified manifest reference](/microsoftteams/platform/resources/schema/manifest-schema).
+(For the manifest reference that includes all the latest preview features, see [Public developer preview for the unified manifest](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).)
+In this article, we provide a brief description of the meaning of base properties when the Teams App is (or includes) an Office add-in.
 This is followed by some basic documentation for the "extensions" property and its descendent properties.
 There is a full sample manifest for an add-in at [Sample unified manifest](#sample-unified-manifest).

 ### Base properties